htihospitality/re-dash/README.md

 ```

 This does come with a drawback, as whenever we make a change in the `model` name space, _hot reload_ does not pick up the changes, so a _hot restart_ is needed instead.
 Note this only affect our `model` name space, _hot reload_ works fine in our _view_.
 Maybe there is a way to keep our event registrations from being tree shaken, if so, we'd love to hear it!

+## Testing

+re-dash comes with some utilities to help with writing tests

+### Fixtures

+`hti.re-dash-testing/reset-app-db-fixture` can be used to reset / empty the app-db before and after tests

+### Subscriptions

+Normally subscriptions are not able to be de-referenced outside a reactive context (like within tests)

+Use `hti.re-dash-testing/subscribe` instead inside your tests if you need to assert a subscription's value (only [layer 2 - extractors](https://day8.github.io/re-frame/subscriptions/#the-four-layers) currently supported)

 ## Issues and features